-With a position on the far top right of the DISC, Counselors are likely to show caring and understanding when listening to others.
+With a position on the far top right of the DISC, Counselors are likely to show care and understanding when listening to others.
 Their considerate and accepting responses create a warm atmosphere which encourages others to express their feelings without any fear of embarrassment or rejection.

 In summary, DISC type Si personality traits include...